After quake Turkish villagers fear white death

 WAITING ON PROMISES

-Townsfolk camping in the open have leveled similar accusations of disorganized and unfair distribution of aid.
+Townsfolk camping in the open have levelled similar accusations of disorganised and unfair distribution of aid.

 But with night time temperatures already plummeting below freezing, the desperate need for more tents and blankets appeared, if anything, more acute in the villages.